Married Without A Prenup? A Postnuptial Agreement Is Still An Option.

 One benefit of taking the time to establish a postnuptial agreement is the fact that this type of agreement can save time in the event of divorce.
 A postnup can detail how assets obtained during the course of the marriage can be distributed during the property division portion of the divorce.

 Getting The Postnuptial Agreement Correct Is Critical

-To learn more about why you should get a pre- or postnuptial agreement, what signing these documents means for you, or to get answers to any other family law questions, call a lawyer at the firm’s Manhattan office at 646-363-6807.
-You can also reach the firm via email.
+To learn more about why you should consider a prenuptial or postnuptial agreement, what signing these documents means for you or any other family law concerns, contact Philip A. Greenberg, P.C., Attorneys at Law, in Manhattan.
+You can reach out online or call 332-262-6760.